youssefalmia/report-workflow/README.md

 ## **🔵 2.
 Camunda BPMN Workflow Overview**

-I have chosen **Camunda** for its scalability, flexibility, and built-in tools.
-BPMN provides a visual workflow representation, simplifying process management.

 ### Why Camunda?
 1. **Separation of Concerns** – The business process is **handled externally**, allowing us to modify workflows without changing the core logic.
 2. **Event-Driven Architecture** – Task listeners and execution listeners help **trigger events and notify the system** when tasks are completed.